Huawei's CEO says successor won't be from family, no listing plans yet

 Ren, one of China's most influential businessmen and an elusive one who has never granted any media interviews, started the company in 1987 in the Chinese boomtown of Shenzhen.

-Huawei has since grown into an enormous company competing against global players such as Ericsson and Alcatel-Lucent SA ALUA.PA selling telecom gear to global carriers and taking on Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS) in smartphones.
+Huawei has since grown into an enormous company competing against global players such as Ericsson and Alcatel-Lucent SA selling telecom gear to global carriers and taking on Apple Inc and Samsung Electronics Co Ltd in smartphones.

 As to whether Huawei will list, Ren said in the letter that would not happen in the next 5-10 years, adding that the company will not enter the game of the capital markets.